Christianq010/udacity_personal-portfolio/README.md

 Use the course material and other Front-End Web Resources to best try and recreate the mock-up with a few custom design aspects of my own.
 Implemented a custom Modal on the cards , that displays a high quality image depending on the device used to view the website.
 Design inspired by Google Material Design.

+## Notice
+Weloveiconfonts doesn't load over HTTPS, therefore when hosted and previewed on Github Pages it doesn't appear.